salvashirinpp/End-to-End-Machine-Learning-Task-/Readme.md

 Following standard model development procedures, the model should be trained on historical data and evaluated for predictive performance on future months.
 It is recommended to dedicate time to both fine-tuning the model and interpreting the results.

 ## **Data Dictionary & Source Acquisition**
-•	Data Dictionary: The data dictionary of the dataset can be found here
+•	Data Dictionary:
+1. date – Represents the timestamp in ISO 8601 extended date format: YYYY-MM-DD.

+2. avg_monthly_price – Represents the average monthly price.

 •	Data Source: The dataset can be found here